-If you want a pet to make your home look more lively but you don’t want to take care of a big pet like cat or dog, go for a fish.
+If you want to get a pet to make your home look more lively, but you don’t want to take care of a big animal like cat or dog, go for a fish!

 Fish are pretty, colorful and do not require much attention.
 However, there are still things you should do to make your fish happy and comfortable.

-An aquarium heater is one of the gadgets that you should definitely have to keep your fish healthy.
+An aquarium heater is one of the gadgets that you should definitely have in order to keep your fish healthy.

-Who does not want their pets to be happy and healthy right?
-So I’ll introduce you a list of the best aquarium heaters available on the market.
+Who does not want their pets to be happy and healthy, right?
+So I’ll introduce you to a list of the best aquarium heaters available on the market.

 Table of Contents